CosmosOS/Cosmos/Docs/articles/Kernel/CGS.md

 # Introduction

 The Cosmos Graphic Subsystem (CGS from now on) is based on the abstraction of Canvas that is an empty space in which the user of CGS can draw its content.
-CGS is not a widget toolkit as Winforms or Gnome / GTK but is thought to be more lower level and it will be the basic in which widget toolkits will be implemented.
+CGS is not a widget toolkit as WinForms or GTK but is thought to be more lower level and it will be the basic in which widget toolkits will be implemented.
 CGS hides the graphics driver (so far VGA, VBE and SVGA II) used and it is thought to be the universal way to draw on the screen in Cosmos.

 # FullScreenCanvas
 The `FullScreenCanvas` provides two methods to get a canvas instance for the screen.
 It automatically chooses the best available driver to use.